• Skip to primary navigation

 ⭐️ Why These Sloppy Joes are the Best

-• Quick and easy: This family-friendly recipe comes together in just 30 minutes!
-While your bread is toasting and your lentils are cooking, you make your lentil-mushroom filling in a skillet.
-We use pantry-friendly ingredients that you most likely already have on hand, and it makes for great leftovers!
+• Quick and easy: This family-friendly recipe comes together in just 30 minutes.
+We use pantry-friendly ingredients that you most likely already have on hand, and it makes for great leftovers.

 • Healthy and nutritious: These veggie sloppy joes utilize lentils and mushrooms to recreate a meaty texture, so it's high in fiber, protein, and dairy-free.
 Additional nutrition is provided from the red pepper, onion, garlic, and spices.
 And we use maple syrup as a natural sweetener here, so you can dig in and know that you are being good to yourself!